Googling yourself? Please don't! | Twelve Three Media

 The value of Googling yourself and keywords related to your business will likely continue to be the subject of debate.
 Business is competition, and it is natural to want to know what your competitors are doing and the results they achieve.

-Unfortunately, many businesses undermine their SEO through their efforts at search reconnaissance.
+Unfortunately, many businesses undermine their SEO and paid ads through their efforts at search reconnaissance.
 Radiohead put it best: “You do it to yourself, you do / And that’s what really hurts.”

 'You do it to yourself, you do / And that's what really hurts' from 'Just' by Radiohead

-Working with a knowledgeable SEO marketing agency can help you get the insights you need on how you and your competitors are ranking without succumbing to the temptation to self-Google.
-At Twelve Three Media, we use a three-point process to help our clients dominate the search rankings:
+Working with a kickass PPC and SEO marketing agency can help you get the insights you need on how you and your competitors are performing without succumbing to the temptation to self-Google.
+At Twelve Three Media, we use a three-point process to help our clients dominate both SEO and PPC:

 1. PLAN.
-We get to know your business intimately and perform comprehensive keyword research to identify the keywords and queries that drive success.
+We get to know your business intimately and conduct extensive keyword research to identify the keywords and queries that drive success for both organic and paid search campaigns.

 2. TARGET.
-Based on the research, we optimize your website and other aspects of your marketing to boost your presence in search results.
+Based on the research, we optimize your website and marketing strategies to boost your presence in search results and ensure your PPC ads reach the right audience.

 3. VALIDATE.
 Finally, we check our work.
-Our team dives deep into the data to determine what’s working, what needs improvement, and how our efforts have improved your rankings.
-You can rely on us to be truthful and provide actionable insights.
+Our team dives deep into the data to determine what’s working, what needs improvement, and how our efforts have improved your rankings and ad performance.
+You can rely on us to be honest and provide actionable insights.

-Our SEO experts have the knowledge, skill, and data savvy you need to start climbing the rankings and standing out to your customers.
-Gain the unfair marketing advantage with SEO services at Twelve Three Media today!
+Our SEO and PPC experts have the knowledge, skill, and data savvy you need to start climbing the rankings and standing out to your customers.
+Gain the unfair marketing advantage with SEO and PPC services at Twelve Three Media today!

 Learn How to Build Your Business!